Vladimir Bukovsky: Deportation from the USSR (1976)

+One could try to Brezhnev switch?"

 In March 1977, US President Jimmy Carter met with Bukovsky at the White House.
 In the USSR the meeting was seen by dissidents and rights activists as a sign of the newly elected president's willingness to stress human rights in his foreign policy; the event provoked harsh criticism by Soviet leaders.

 Bukovsky moved to Great Britain where he settled in Cambridge and resumed his studies in biology, disrupted fifteen years earlier (see above) by his expulsion from Moscow University.

 Life in the West

 Bukovsky gained a master's degree in Biology at Cambridge University.
 He also wrote and published To Build a Castle: My Life as a Dissenter (1978).
 (The title in Russian, And the Wind Returns ..., is a Biblical allusion.)
 The book was translated into English, French and German.
 It was published in Russian the following year by Chalidze publishers in New York.
 Today the Russian original is available online via a number of websites.

-Since he has lived in the West, Bukovsky has written many essays and polemical articles.
+After he settled in the West, Bukovsky wrote many essays and polemical articles.
 These not only criticised the Soviet regime and, later, that of Vladimir Putin, but also exposed "Western gullibility" in the face of Soviet abuses and, in some cases, what he believed to be Western complicity in such crimes.
-In the late 1970s and early 1980s, following the Soviet invasion of Afghanistan, Bukovsky campaigned successfully for an official UK and US boycott of the summer 1980 Olympics in Moscow.
+In the late 1970s and early 1980s, following the Soviet invasion of Afghanistan, Bukovsky campaigned with some success for an official UK and US boycott of the summer 1980 Olympics in Moscow.
 During the same years he voiced concern about the activities and policies of the Western peace movements.

 In 1983, together with Cuban dissident Armando Valladares, Bukovsky co-founded and was later elected president of Resistance International.
 The anti-Communist organisation was run from a small office in Paris by Soviet dissidents and emigres, notably Vladimir Maximov and Eduard Kuznetsov.
 In 1985 it expanded into the American Foundation for Resistance International.
 Among the prominent members of the board were Albert Jolis and Jeane Kirkpatrick while Midge Decter, Yuri Yarim-Agaev, Richard Perle, Saul Bellow, Robert Conquest and Martin Colman were on the body's advisory committee.
 The Foundation aimed to be a co-ordinating centre for dissident and democratic movements seeking to overturn communism in Eastern Europe and elsewhere.
 It organised protests in the communist countries and in the West, and opposed western financial assistance to communist governments.
 The Foundation also created the National Council to Support Democratic Movements (National Council for Democracy) with the goal of aiding the emergence of democratic rule-of-law governments, and providing assistance with the writing of constitutions and the formation of civil institutions.

 In March 1987, Bukovsky and nine other émigré authors (Ernst Neizvestny, Yury Lyubimov, Vasily Aksyonov and Leonid Plyushch among them) caused a furore in the West and then in the Soviet Union itself when they raised doubts about the substance and sincerity of Mikhail Gorbachev's reforms.